FinHubSA/aarons_kit-backend/README.md

   `gcloud auth login`
 - To push docker container images to gcp container registry `gcloud auth configure-docker`
+- If there is an error about invalid_grant
+  `gcloud auth application-default set-quota-project <project_id>`

 ### Get Cloud SQL Auth Proxy